sys-bio/tellurium/README.md

 2. [IDE front-end](#front-end-2-tellurium-ide)
 3. [pip](#pip-installation-no-front-end)

-THe IDE front-end provides a MATLAB like experience with editor and console.
+The IDE front-end provides a MATLAB like experience with editor and console.
 The Notebook front-end provides a notebook interface which provides an alternative and arguably more modern work experience.
-The choice of one or the other is a personal choice.
+Picking one or the other is a personal choice.

 ### Front-end 1: Tellurium Notebook